-It utilizes a loosely coupled analytics pipeline that first identifies the humans and their skeletal positions within frames using the OpenPose framework.
+The implementation utilizes a loosely coupled analytics pipeline that first identifies the humans and their skeletal positions within frames using the OpenPose framework.
 Next, a custom Movement Tracker reliably determines the motion sequence for each person across the sampled clip.
 Third, Amazon Rekognition further annotates those frames and each person’s bounding boxes with object detection.
 The amalgamation of these capabilities provides greater predictive power than any single component.
 For example, the OpenPose framework offers a foundational ability to extract skeletal positions from a 2-D frame.
 This information is sufficient for differentiating core movements such as walking, throwing, sitting, and eating.
 However, predicting many derived activities from only skeletal movements is challenging.
 For instance, playing cello and playing clarinet have similar action sequences due to sharing a parent activity (playing an instrument).
 Similarly, object detection can predict that a cello is within the player’s bounding box but cannot decern if it’s in use.
 This analytic pipeline successfully composites that the person is playing an instrument (see Figure 35) and the instrument is a cello (see Figure 36).